Creating a Function

 • Output: { "res": "eMesreveR" }

-Here's what the MyStringReverser implementation may look like:
+The MyStringReverser implementation may look as follows:

 import org.apache.flink.table.functions.FunctionContext;